Living in Nashville: The Inside Scoop

 Everyone Will Argue Where the Best Hot Chicken is

 Spoiler alert: it isn’t Hattie B’s.
 While delicious, Hattie B’s has tough competition from some of the older favorites, Prince’s Hot Chicken and Bolton’s Spicy Chicken & Fish.
 Locals pride themselves on knowing the best hot chicken spot, even though they can’t agree on one.
+We put together a list of our favorite options just for you.

 It’s Not All Country Music Out Here